 Every domain that is registered on the internet comprises an email server that handles all email addresses for that domain.
 The name followed by the ‘@’ domain is the name of the domain.

-Thus, any email may be delivered to a user by resolving the IP address of the domain over the internet using DNS systems and then transferring the email to the recipient at that domain using standard SMTP.
+Thus, any email may be delivered to a user by resolving the IP address of the domain over the internet using DNS systems.
+Then transferring the email to the recipient at that domain using standard SMTP.

 Each email system should contain an array of components that make the system cohesive and allow it to perform its many duties.

-- Mail User Agent (MUA) – These are offline or web-based clients like yahoo, google, or outlook that allows users to read, create, and send emails.
+- Mail User Agent (MUA) – These are offline or web-based clients like Yahoo, Google, or Outlook that allow users to read, create, and send emails.